Don Money: Playing career

 In a 16-season career, Money hit .261 with 176 home runs and 729 RBIs in 1,720 games.
 He had a lifetime on-base percentage of .328 and a .406 slugging percentage.
 He also had 80 career stolen bases with 798 runs.
 He had 1,623 hits in 6,215 at bats.

 In 1971, he hit the first ever home run at Veterans Stadium on April 10.

 On July 7, 1974, he set the major league record for errorless games at third base, with 78.
 He would go on to complete an 86-game streak with no errors in 257 chances.

-On April 10, 1976, Money hit a grand slam off Dave Pagan of the New York Yankees, only to see it taken back because the first base umpire had called time before the pitch was delivered.
+On April 10, 1976, Money hit a walk-off grand slam off Dave Pagan of the New York Yankees, only to see it taken back because the first base umpire had called time before the pitch was delivered.
 According to most accounts, the time out was only granted after the home run, when Yankees manager Billy Martin appealed to the umpire that he had discreetly asked for time out.

 After retiring from MLB, he contracted with the Kintetsu Buffaloes in the Japanese Professional League.
 Money had watched many games of the Yomiuri Giants and noted the large crowds and their beautiful stadium.
 Kintetsu had a dilapidated stadium, however, and rarely drew much of a crowd.
 The team put Money up in a cockroach-ridden apartment rather than a house in a tree-lined setting as he felt he had been promised.
 After one month, Money packed up his family and moved back to his farm in Vineland, New Jersey.
 As a result of Money's defection — as well as those of two other American players at the time, Jim Tracy and Richard Duran — the NPB commissioner at the time called the American players "spoiled," and proposed banning non-Japanese players from the NPB, a threat that was never carried out.